replicatedhq/replicated-field-labs/instruqt/app-preflights/02-preflight-definition/assignment.md

  * Access vendor portal and view preflights and download license
  * Use vendor portal invite email to register and set password for temporary account
- * Grab the kots install command from the app-preflights channel Existing cluster
+ * Grab the kots install command from the "Stable" release channel

 ### 1. Vendor Portal login

-To access the Vendor Portal, you will need your participant id.
-If you go to the Shell tab, it will show you the username and password to be used for the Vendor tab.
-It will be of the following format:
+To access the Vendor Portal, you need a username and password.
+Outside of the lab environment, you can get these by signing up for a free trial or being invited by one of your team members.
+For the lab, the following credentials have been set up for you.

 Username: `[[ Instruqt-Var key="USERNAME" hostname="kubernetes-vm" ]]`<br/>
 Password: `[[ Instruqt-Var key="PASSWORD" hostname="kubernetes-vm" ]]`